Child Custody Determined by Psychological Evaluation in San Diego

 - Be prepared to make a temporary or interim custody recommendation if necessary.

 Being involved in a child-custody-related conflict can give you stress and confusion about which course of action to pursue.
-Since 1981, the legal team at The Law Office of Thomas M. Huguenor has been providing the best representation for clients throughout San Diego, La Jolla, and Del Mar.
+Since 1981, the legal team at Huguenor Mattis, A.P.C. has been providing the best representation for clients throughout San Diego, La Jolla, and Del Mar.
 San Diego Magazine named the firm a "Top Lawyer."
 For an attorney who will strive to protect the future of your children and your family, make the call to (858) 458-9500.